kkossev/Hubitat/Drivers/readme.txt

 Moes TS0222 driver seems to work stable for now (without Zigbee repeaters!)

-TS004F driver however works ONLY if the device has been paired to a Tuya hub first!
+TS004F driver seems to work as well! :)